freedesktop-unofficial-mirror/libreoffice__libs-extern-sys/stax/download/README_stax-api-1.0-2-sources.txt

 USAGE IN OOo:
 The StAX API is used ONLY during build time for the saxon9 XSLT processor used for XSLT / XML based OOo filters, for build environements NOT using OpenJDK 6 or higher.
+Of the dual licenses, the GPL 2 license is suited for OOo during build-time.